Have you been dreaming of visiting the amazing city of Kyoto? Check out our itinerary below and explore the best things to do Kyoto has to offer!

 We found an Airbnb which was a traditional Japanese house within walking distance to most of the attractions listed above.
 It was perfect!
 Have a look at your options for Airbnb houses here.

-Check out Expedia for help finding flights.
+Check out Skyscanner for help finding flights.
 We flew from Cairns (Australia) to Tokyo Narita Airport for only $300 per person return.